How to translate your React app with react-i18next

 With the following lines you create an empty react app and start it:

-cd react-i18next-translation-demo
+cd react-i18next-translation-example

-npm start
+npm install

-npm install --save i18next react-i18next
+npm install react-i18next

-The file src/index.js
+The file src/main.jsx

 renders the App

-react element into your DOM:
+react element into your DOM.

 To make the i18next